 Who should receive a booster shot?

-Booster shots of the two COVID-19 vaccine types are available for all, including students, educators, support staff, and family members who are 5 years or older and who received their second dose at least five months ago.
+Booster shots of the two COVID-19 vaccine types are available for anyone eligible, including students, educators, support staff, and family members who are 5 years or older and received their second dose at least two months ago.
 Further information on booster shots is available from the California Department of Public Health.

 What is the benefit of a booster shot?

 According to the California Department of Public Health, all COVID-19 vaccines continue to provide significant protection against severe illness, hospitalization, and death.
 However, certain populations are seeing a slight decrease in vaccine effectiveness against infection.
 Booster doses of vaccines are very common.
 They are part of most childhood and adult vaccine series to ensure a person maintains optimal immunity against infection from a disease.